St. Stephen’s presents Carols by Candelight

 St. Stephen’s Episcopal Church, 351 Main St. is presenting Carols by Candlelight on Saturday, Dec.
 14, at 7:30 p.m. in the church’s sanctuary.

 The concert opens in candlelight as the choirs process while singing “Once in Royal David’s City.”
 It will include selections from J.S.
 Bach’s “Wachet Auf, BWV 140,” Handel’s “Messiah” and works by Gustav Holst, and Edward Elgar.
 The women and choristers will be featured in Elgar’s “Christmas Greeting.”
-Another anthem, “A Babe Is Born,” by 20th century Welsh composer William Mathias, is an energetic celebration of the birth of Jesus marked by unusual rhythmic patterns.
-Traditional carols will be interspersed throughout the concert, which will conclude with a rousing performance of “Hallelujah,” from “Messiah.”
+Another anthem, “A Babe Is Born,” by 20th century Welsh composer William Mathias, “is an energetic celebration of the birth of Jesus marked by unusual rhythmic patterns,” an announcement said.
+Traditional carols will be interspersed throughout the concert, which will conclude with a performance of “Hallelujah,” from “Messiah.”

 Admission is free, but a $20 donation is suggested.